 Kirsty Behan Carol Buxton Alan Edmiston Peter Jarrett Louise Needham Nicky White Letters and other material for the attention of the Editorial Team to be sent by email to: edmiston01@btinternet.com ©The Mathematical Association The copyright for all material printed in Equals is held by the Mathematical Association Advertising enquiries: Janet Powell e-mail address: jcpadvertising@yahoo.co.uk Tel: 0034 952664993 Published by the Mathematical Association, 259 London Road, Leicester LE2 3BE Tel: 0116 221 0013 Fax: 0116 212 2835 (All publishing and subscription enquiries to be addressed here.)
 Designed by Nicole Lane The views expressed in this journal are not necessarily those of The Mathematical Association.
 The inclusion of any advertisements in this journal does not imply any endorsement by The Mathematical Association.
-Editors' page 2 An Introduction to The Harry Hewitt Memorial Prize Mark Pepper reminds us who Harry Hewitt was and why Equals 4 started to recognise learners in this way.
-Harry Hewitt Mathematics Award and Ray Gibbons Memorial Award 5 Louise Needham was able to present both awards on our behalf - read her reports to find out what happened when she did. road not reporte to find out what happened when one did.
-A summary of the 2019 Cambridge Review of Mathematics Anxiety 10 Mark Pepper responds to this review with some personal thoughts and suggestions.
-A response to Tricia Stickland's piece on teaching equations Mark Pepper shares his thoughts on the work presented by Tricia in the last edition of Equals .
-13 Can Vertical Number Lines support pupils with poor working memory?
-14 Nicky White kindly shares her research on number lines.
-Memory and Retention 22 Lesley Goddard, in the first of two pieces, presents a very timely summary of the research supporting this very important issue and one which many schools are taking more and more seriously.
-Spot on with Number 28 Carol Handyside introduces a new resource aimed at supporting the early development of number sense.
-A review of the Equals presentation at the London MA branch meeting 31 Kirsty Behan reports on what was said by Pete and Alan at the Institute of Education on the 29th June.
+Editors' page An Introduction to The Harry Hewitt Memorial Prize 4 Mark Pepper reminds us who Harry Hewitt was and why Equals started to recognise learners in this way.

+Harry Hewitt Mathematics Award and Ray Gibbons Memorial Award Louise Needham was able to present both awards on our behalf - read her reports to find out what happened when she did.
+A summary of the 2019 Cambridge Review of Mathematics 10 Anxiety Mark Pepper responds to this review with some personal thoughts and suggestions.

-Summer 2019 1 Vol. 24 No. 2
+A response to Tricia Stickland's piece on teaching equations 13 Mark Pepper shares his thoughts on the work presented by Tricia in the last edition of Equals.

+Can Vertical Number Lines support pupils with poor working 14 memory?

+Nicky White kindly shares her research on number lines.

+Memory and Retention

+22

+28

+2

+5

+Lesley Goddard, in the first of two pieces, presents a very timely summary of the research supporting this very important issue and one which many schools are taking more and more seriously.

+Spot on with Number

+Carol Handyside introduces a new resource aimed at supporting the early development of number sense.

+A review of the Equals presentation at the London MA branch 31 meeting Kirsty Behan reports on what was said by Pete and Alan at the Institute of Education on the 29th June.

 Editors' Page

 Time to celebrate

 This edition of Equals celebrates two very special people: